Journalism and Communication

 Professional Studies Building (PSB), Room 203, (907) 786-1665

 The Department of Journalism and Communication offers an undergraduate program leading to a Bachelor of Arts with concentrations in journalism and digital media or strategic communications.
-In addition the department offers a Minor in Communication as well as supporting the general education requirement in oral communication.

 The program in journalism and public communications is nationally accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
 The department places great emphasis on preparing graduates for careers in professional communications and media industries.

 Journalism and public communications courses examine the role of the media in society and explore contemporary social, ethical and legal issues related to journalism, professional communications and media industries.
 The program emphasizes broad scholarship in the liberal arts.
 This type of scholarship is essential for preparation in professional communications and media industries, which require journalists and communications practitioners to possess a wide range of knowledge and understand the role of free expression in global society.